-In both fields (interaction with customers and documents) respondents highlight that there are a lot of different technical solutions with often a high barrier to entry for customers (e.g. qualified electronic signatures) and a multitude of laws to comply with which can decrease the clarity of the legal robustness of electronic / digital procedures and may discourage the stakeholders from using them.
+In both fields (interaction with customers and documents) respondents highlight that there are a lot of different technical solutions with often a high barrier to entry for customers (e.g. qualified electronic signatures) and a multitude of laws to comply with which can decrease the clarity of the legal robustness of electronic / digital procedures and may discourage the stakeholders from using them which is a challenge especially in a cross-border context.